aleffert/dials/Documentation/control-panel.md

 ```

 When your code gets called your control will show up under the Control Panel tab in the Dials desktop app.
 You can create groups of controls using ``DLSControlGroupWithName``.
-That will nest any controls created in the associated block together in a tab within the desktop app with the given name.
+That will nest any controls created in the associated block together in a tab within the desktop app with the given group name.
 If no group is currently specified, controls will appear under the "Top Level" item listed with Control Panel.

 There is also a variant of ``DLSControl`` that works with Key-Value coding compliant keypaths.